Chapter Three: The Lindas

 “Am I?
 Oh!
 I wouldn’t have assumed.”

-“That’s why I stopped in.”
+“That’s why I stopped.”
 Hazard at last steps fully into the room, seeming to have found his footing, seeming to have found his resolve.
-“Saw your car.
-Truth is, I’ve been carrying this damn list around with me for…for…for too long.
+“I saw your car.
+The truth is, I’ve been carrying this damn list around with me for…for…for too long.
 Man, it’s boring a hole in my heart!
 Wrote the thing, wrote my letters, then I froze.
 Just know, I guess, how real it’s going to get, when I say this shit out loud.
 Been hiding.
 But hiding ain’t no good!
 Every day, all day, all I think is how I’m not doing the thing I’ve got to do.
 Starts to seem like maybe that’s worse than just doing the thing.
 But, man, I don’t know how to start, do I?
 Haven’t known how.
-But then, I saw your car, Kim, in the drive here, and I knew.
-I could start with you.
-Because you understand.
-Plus, you’re so much nicer than you should be.
-Saw your car and I got it and I swerved right in, and here I am.”
+But then, Kim, I saw your car here, and what a relief, what a revelation.
+I realized I could start with you.
+I knew you’d understand.”

-“Of course I understand,” she says.
-“Of course I’d be happy to hear you.”
+“Of course, Hazard,” she says.
+“I’d be happy to hear you.”

 Trading a look, the Lindas move in quietly to collect the Cs, which action Hazard seems not to notice.
 He is on a mission—Hazard is always on a mission—and, once begun, he must complete it.